Wilsonville, Ore. 10:40 a.m.

 See all 50 photos in larger sizes on The Skanner News Facebook page or on Flickr

 (CORRECTION: This story originally cited and linked to a statistic from Oregon Department of Corrections that was not correct.
-The Department of Corrections is changing their website to reflect this and I'm currently researching to find a more accurate statistic.)
+The Department of Corrections is changing their website to reflect this.)